United States Immigration and Customs Enforcement: Training

 Newly hired ICE law enforcement personnel receive their training at the Federal Law Enforcement Training Centers (FLETC) in Glynco, Georgia.
-FLETC is the largest law enforcement training facility in the United States.
-To meet division specific academic and practical instruction, the ICE academies vary in length from 4 to 6 months depending on the position.
-Furthermore, following graduation, all ICE law enforcement personnel undergo additional post academy training, as well as career-continuous training.
+As of 2025, only recruits with no law enforcement experience receive training at FLETC, with other recruits taking an online test instead.
+Prior to 2025, ERO Officer trainees had to complete the basic 13-week ERO academy, and basic training lasted 72 days.
+In August 2025, ERO training was cut in half to run six days a week for eight weeks and academy training reduced to 47 days, then reduced to 42 days in September.
+ICE says trainees receive roughly 28 days of "on the job" training.

+In 2026, internal documents from ICE detailed it had cut 240 hours of its basic training program, roughly 40% of instructional time, including 100 hours of practical hands-on training, 56 hours of firearms training, almost all fitness training, and dozens of hours on officers' legal authority.

 HSI Special Agent trainees must complete the inter-agency Criminal Investigator Training Program (CITP) and the HSI Special Agent Training Course (HSI SAT).
 HSI special agents also receive significantly advanced training regarding U.S. customs law, warrant service, advanced tactics, undercover operations, criminal interrogation, weapons of mass destruction, and other subjects routinely encountered by HSI special agents in the field.
-HSI Special Agents typically complete CITP in conjunction with other agencies (i.e. Secret Service, Diplomatic Security Service, Bureau of Alcohol, Tobacco & Firearms, and various Office of Inspector Generals, etc.).
-However, the agency specific HSI SAT course is only attended by HSI trainees and focuses on customs & immigration related investigations.
+HSI Special Agents typically complete CITP in conjunction with other agencies (i.e. Secret Service, Diplomatic Security Service, Bureau of Alcohol, Tobacco & Firearms, and various Office of Inspector Generals, etc.); however, the agency specific HSI SAT course is only attended by HSI trainees and focuses on customs & immigration related investigations.

-Prior to 2025, ERO Officer trainees had to complete the basic 13-week ERO academy.
-In 2025, ERO training was cut in half to run six days a week for eight weeks, with Spanish-language courses eliminated and academy training reduced to 47 days allegedly owing to Trump being the 47th president.

-Specific course curriculum is kept confidential, but both ERO officers and HSI special-agent new hires undergo training related to basic law enforcement tactics, immigration law, firearms training, emergency response driving, and Constitutional law.